remoteintech/remote-jobs/company-profiles/example.md

 ## Office locations

-Insert your physical office locations here.
+Insert your physical office locations here, if you have any.

 ## How to apply